Sthewo/Python/README.md

 # Python
-My first aproach to python through few books
+My first aproach to python through few books:

+  -<a href='https://automatetheboringstuff.com/'>Automate the boring stuff with python</a>, Al Sweigart